lesterchan/wp-pagenavi/readme.txt

 Tested up to: 2.9.1
 Stable tag: 2.60

-Adds a more advanced paging navigation your WordPress blog.
+Adds a more advanced paging navigation to your WordPress site.

 == Description ==

-Adds a more advanced paging navigation your WordPress site.
+Adds a more advanced paging navigation to your WordPress site.

 Example: